 The castle is today a rare historical and architectural example even in a region so rich in medieval heritage like Transylvania.
 It will take you from the Renaissance and Gothic years to 19th-century additions, guiding you through a past world of great military and political achievements.
 All you have to do is let yourself carried away.

 If you’re planning to stay longer in the area of the castle, we recommend you book your stay in Deva, a small city north of Hunedoara.
 Try Vila Boutique Sarada or Hanu lu Mos Opinca for a great experience.

-Visit the old rock churches Santamaria Orlea and Densus or the ruins of the fortresses from Colti and Malaiesti.
+Visit the old rock churches Santamaria Orlea and Densus, plus the ruins of the fortresses from Colti and Malaiesti.

-For a complete day of history-based attractions, drive to Sarmizegetusa to visit the ruins of the ancient Roman capital.
+For a complete day of historical attractions, drive to Sarmizegetusa to discover the ruins of the ancient Roman capital.